 Timeline

-This program will begin at the same time, or after the launch of the federal Home Energy Rebate Program, which has not yet launched.
-Visit Minnesota’s Home Energy Rebates page to learn more about projected timelines of these federal programs, referred to as HOMES and HEAR.
+This program will begin at the same time as Save Energy Minnesota.
+Visit the Save Energy Minnesota page to learn more about projected timelines of these federal programs, referred to as HOMES and HEAR.

 For those installing heat pumps before the program launch, the Department of Commerce does not recommend delaying necessary repairs.
-However, to be eligible for the State Residential Heat Pump Rebate Program, individuals must first be approved for the federal HEAR rebate for a heat pump.
-The HEAR program will not approve retroactive rebates.
+However, to be eligible for the State Residential Heat Pump Rebates, individuals must first be approved through HEAR for a heat pump.
+HEAR cannot approve retroactive rebates, meaning you cannot complete your purchase before applying and being approved for the HEAR rebate.

 What can you do now?